-Term Definition Transfers rights to medical benefits and payment for medical services from the member to the AHCCCS Administration.
+Term Definition Assignment of rights Transfers rights to medical benefits and payment for medical services from the member to the AHCCCS Administration.
 (DCSS) Division of the Department of Economic Security responsible for getting medical support orders in place and enforcing those orders.